wp-plugins/cleantalk-spam-protect/readme.txt

 Anti-spam by CleanTalk filters spam bots registrations and spam reviews for WooCommerce.
 Plugin is fully compatible with WooCommerce 2.1 and upper.

 = Spam filter for themes contact forms =
 Plugin blocks spam emails via any themes (built-in) contact forms.
-With AJAX forms plugin silent (without any error nonice on WordPress frontend) filters spam emails.
+With AJAX forms plugin silent (without any error notices on WordPress frontend) filters spam emails.

 = Other spam filters =
 * WordPress Landing Pages.